 I'm the gal who lived in Rome for a semester and never once saw the Sistine Chapel because there were too many Fiorucci stores in my path (pathetic, I know).
 I'm the gal who goes out of her way to save small animals and give bottles of champagne to homeless people (my husband refers to this as my Imelda Marcos complex).
 I'm the gal who talked my way into an internship with Mister Rogers’ Neighborhood while I was stuck in Pittsburgh at grad school (weekdays were spent with Heidegger and Husserl; weekends in the Purple Panda suit at public appearances with Bob Dog and Mr. McFeely).

 I'm the youngest in a family of seven kids and all of our names begin with the letter "J" (even my parents).
 My delightful husband of 20+ years and I have three cats, two dogs and no kids (thank God).
 I’m the first one to remind you that self-induced hilarity is absolutely vital and if you think your GPA will matter for the rest of your life, you need a reality check (and a cocktail, sister!).

-I've written three books: Subversive Cross Stitch: 50 F*cking Clever Designs for Your Sassy Side (powerHouse books, 2015); Subversive Cross Stitch: 33 Designs for Your Surly Side (which was also released in Dutch) and Glamourpuss: The Enchanting World of Kitty Wigs (also released in Japanese and Korean) My other venture is Kitty Wigs.
-A second book of Subversive Cross Stitch is coming in February 2015 from powerHouse Books!
+I've written three books: Subversive Cross Stitch: 50 F*cking Clever Designs for Your Sassy Side (powerHouse books, 2015); Subversive Cross Stitch: 33 Designs for Your Surly Side (Chronicle Books, 2006, also released in Dutch) and Glamourpuss: The Enchanting World of Kitty Wigs (Chronicle Books, 2009, also released in Japanese and Korean) My other venture is Kitty Wigs.

 Who are you?
 How did you hear about Subversive?
 Drop me a line and say hello - isn't that what this dang ol' internets is for?